Vyral/mark-callender/_posts/2020-01-24-home-searches-are-starting-earlier--earlierare-you-ready.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>The spring market now starts in January.
+*The spring market now starts in January.
 Are you ready?
-Here’s what you need to know.</em></p>
+Here’s what you need to know.*

-Today’s market is more complicated than ever before: there are iBuyer programs, guaranteed offers, and many other things that complicate decision-making in the market.
+Today’s market is more complicated than ever before: There are iBuyer programs, guaranteed offers, and many other things that complicate decision-making.
 Today I’m here to simplify the process for you from start to finish.

 Are you ready for the spring real estate market?
 I know that it’s only January, but in which month do you think that most people who are thinking of buying or selling homes will actually start their search?